omar-polo/gmid/README.md

     # serve the directory docs
     gmid docs

-or you can pass a configuration file and have access to every feature
+or you can pass a configuration file and have access to all the features

     gmid -c /etc/gmid.conf